craigbuckler/js-adv-notes/objects/es6-class.md

 1. The `super` keyword which references the parent class.
 1. Overriding.
 We define a new `speak()` method (although it also calls `super.speak()`).
 1. `static` methods.
 These can be called without creating an object first.
+1. `static` properties.
+These are defined on the class itself (since everything is an object in JS).

 We can now create new `Human` objects in a simpler way.
 Properties like `.legs` are presumed to be 2 unless we change it.